Dr. Liang Zhu

 Research Interest

-Heating Enhanced Nanoparticle Delivery to Tumors — Recent research in our lab is focused on using mild whole body hyperthermia to tumor-bearing mice or local heating to tumors to enhance gold nanoparticle delivery.
+Heating Enhanced Nanoparticle Delivery to Tumors — One interesting research is focused on using mild whole body hyperthermia to tumor-bearing mice or local heating to tumors to enhance gold nanoparticle delivery.
 In vivo experiments were performed to illustrate that local or whole body heating to 40C reduces interstitial fluid pressures (IFPs) and significantly increase local or whole body blood perfusion rate.
 MicroCT analyses and ICP-MS quantifications demonstrated more than 50% increases in the total amount of gold nanoparticles delivered to PC3 tumors and improves particle delivery to the tumor core.
 In addition, theoretical simulations of nanoparticle transport in porous tumors suggest that increases in the hydraulic conductivity and recovery of lymphatic functions are possible mechanisms that lead to IFP reductions and enhancement in nanoparticle deposition in PC3 tumors observed in our in vivo experimental studies.

 Magnetic Nanoparticle Hyperthermia — One research focuses on theoretical and experimental study of temperature elevations in tumor using magnetic nanoparticle hyperthermia.
 In this study, we design experiments to understand the nanoparticle distribution after intra-tumoral injection and how nanoparticle spreading is affected by injection strategies such as injection rate and injection amount.
 In vitro and in vivo experiments have then been performed to evaluate the temperature rises in tumor after the nanoparticles are subject to an alternating magnetic field.
 We also developed a computer algorithm to inversely determine the injection strategies involving multi-injection site in an irregular shaped tumor to maximize the heating in tumor with minimal collateral damage to the surrounding tissue.
 Currently we are employing a microCT system to visualize the particle distribution in tumor based on the assumption that the nanoparticles change the local material density and the density change is detectable by x-ray.
 Recent theoretical simulations are performed to evaluate whether thermal damage induced porosity increase caused nanoparticle migration in tumors.